jasondbaker/infrastructure-class/README.md

 The next few courses introduce students to fundamental infrastructure deployment patterns, virtualization, and cloud infrastructure.
 The cloud infrastructure curriculum is based on the AWS Solution Architect Certification blueprint.
 The idea is that after completing this course students can pursue an AWS certification with a small amount of incremental effort.
 Most of the lessons learned using AWS may be applied to other cloud providers such as Microsoft or Google.

 Students build on their infrastructure experience by learning how distributed applications are designed to take advantage of this dynamic infrastructure.
 They will learn that this infrastructure isn't built using traditional ad hoc methods.
-Students learn how to create infrastructure using code and how to programatically manage the configuration of that infrastructure over time.
+Students learn how to create infrastructure using code and how to programmatically manage the configuration of that infrastructure over time.

 Finally, during the last quarter of the course students are formally introduced to DevOps practices, including continuous integration and delivery.
-The course finishes with lectures on containerization and microservices architecture.
+The course finishes with lectures on containerization, service discovery, and container orchestration platforms.

 Course Description
 ------------------